hashgraph/hedera-mirror-node/docs/rosetta/README.md

 for the options.

 You can run the rosetta-cli `check:data` command as is.
 The data configuration section is set with `"start_index": 1` to work around the known `rosetta-cli` performance issue of loading large genesis account balance file.

+#### Genesis Balance File

-As an alternative, use the [script](/hedera-mirror-rosetta/scripts/validation/get-genesis-balance.sh) to get the genesis account balance file.
+As an alternative, run the [script](/hedera-mirror-rosetta/scripts/validation/get-genesis-balance.sh) script to get the genesis account balance file.
 Once the `get-genesis-balance.sh testnet` command is executed, it'll write the file to `testnet/data_genesis_balances.json`.
+Note the script uses PostgreSQL's command line client psql to query the

+The `get-genesis-balance.sh` script takes the following form

+`./get-genesis-balance.sh <network> <account_limit> <transfer_window_ns>`

+- `network` - The Hedera network to validate against.
+Options include `demo` or `testnet` with a default of `demo`
+- `account_limit` - The max number of accounts to list in the file.
+Default is 20.
+- `transfer_window_ns` - The additional ns duration added to the `starting_timestamp` to search for accounts when an account limit is used.
+Default is 1 week i.e. 604800000000000 ns

+Once the `get-genesis-balance.sh testnet` command is executed, it'll write the file to `testnet/data_genesis_balances.json`.
 Note the script uses PostgreSQL's command line client psql to query the database for genesis account balance information, so please install psql beforehand.

+#### check:data

+In order to run the rosetta-cli `check:data` command, run the following after obtaining the `data_genesis_balances.json` file.

+`./run-validation.sh testnet data`

+#### check:construction

 In order to run the rosetta-cli `check:construction` command with the DSL spec in `testnet`/`testnet.ros`, you need two testnet accounts with the private keys and set `prefunded_accounts` in `testnet/validation.json` as follows: